-You must not drive until your symptoms are under control and can be kept under control with ongoing treatment.
-This must be confirmed by a medical professional.
+- You must not drive until your symptoms are under control and can be kept under control with ongoing treatment.
+This must be confirmed by a medical professional. - You must also notify the NDLS. - You will have your licence reviewed regularly usually every year.